shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 # ...but Project A, which needed pandas 1.5, is now BROKEN
 ```

-Installing what Project B needs **breaks** Project A. This is called a **dependency conflict**, and it's one of the most common sources of mysterious bugs in Python development — "it worked yesterday!" usually means a shared package got upgraded for a different project.
+Installing what Project B needs **breaks** Project A. This is called a **dependency conflict**, and it's one of the most common sources of mysterious bugs in Python development where "it worked yesterday!" usually means a shared package got upgraded for a different project.

 ### The Shared Kitchen Analogy

 Imagine ten different cooks (your projects) all sharing **one single kitchen** with **one single set of ingredients**.
-If one cook needs sugar replaced with a sugar substitute for their recipe, every other cook's recipe is affected too — because there's only one sugar jar for everyone.
+If one cook needs sugar replaced with a sugar substitute for their recipe, every other cook's recipe is affected too because there's only one sugar jar for everyone.

 What you actually want is for **each cook to have their own private kitchen**, stocked with exactly the ingredients their recipe needs, completely unaffected by what the other cooks are doing.